smnorris/bcfishpass/data/README.md

 ## user_modelled_crossing_fixes.csv

 Update the barrier status of modelled culverts
-(based primarily on imagery review, finding locations where bridges are present or no road is present)
+(based primarily on imagery review, finding locations where bridges are present / no stream is present / no road is present)

 ## user_pscis_barrier_status.csv